-In 1992, Father Leo Armbrust was appointed administrator of the parish and in July, 1993 broke ground on the Crestwood site for a pavilion of 3,600 square feet where outdoor services could be held.
-A year later, ground was again broken, this time for a multi-celebration building which would house parish activities, services and offices.
-It was completed and blessed on St. Joseph’s Day in March, 1995.
+In 1992, Father Leo Armbrust was appointed administrator of the parish and in July 1993 broke ground on the Crestwood site for a pavilion of 3,600 square feet where outdoor services could be held.
+A year later, the ground was again broken, this time for a multi-celebration building that would house parish activities, services, and offices.
+It was completed and blessed on St. Joseph’s Day in March 1995.

 It was at that time that Father Tom Skindeleski was named pastor.
 He was aided by a series of priests: Father Andrew Rudnicki, Father Tomasz Makowski, Father Mark Mlay from Tanzania, and Fathers Jimmy Hababag and Maximino Tria, both originally from the Philippines.
 Father Tom helped build up the parish structure with innovative ideas and new buildings, including Festival Hall, the priests’ residence, and a new parish office center, along with additional class space for the ever-growing parish religious education program (PREP).

-In February, 2006, Father Z. Andy Rudnicki became the 6th leader of this growing parish.
-He is assisted by Fr.
+In February 2006, Father Z. Andy Rudnicki became the sixth pastor of this growing parish.
+He was assisted by Fr.
 Eli St. Fort.
-As pastor, Fr.
+As Pastor, Fr.
 Andy immediately began the mission towards building a permanent church.
 By Easter of 2006, Fr.
-Andy along with his building committee was able to share the preliminary drawings of this wonderful church.
+Andy, along with his building committee, was able to share the preliminary drawings of this wonderful church.
 Through his diligence the following year we began our capital campaign, Foundation of the Apostles.
-Through this campaign, which was a huge success, and by the generosity of our parishioners and friends of Our Lady we raised over $4 million which gives us the necessary resources to break ground in the summer of 2008!
-This has been a tremendous accomplishment in just 2 short years.
-On December 12, 2009 Our Lady Queen of the Apostles Catholic Church was dedicated to the Greater Glory of God by the Most Reverend Gerald M. Barbarito, Bishop of Palm Beach.
+Through this campaign, which was a huge success, and by the generosity of our parishioners and friends of OLQA, we raised over $4 million.
+This gave us the necessary resources to break ground in the summer of 2008!
+This has been a tremendous accomplishment in just two short years.
+On December 12, 2009, Our Lady Queen of the Apostles Catholic Church was dedicated to the Greater Glory of God by the Most Reverend Gerald M. Barbarito, Bishop of Palm Beach.

-Our parish is a very diverse and vibrant parish consisting of over 2,600 families from many nationalities.
-We believe in Stewardship and renew our commitment every year in November as to our Time, Talent and Treasure where not only do our parishioners commit their financial resources, but also to serving the Lord through the over 50 ministries, committees and groups at our parish.
+Our parish is a very diverse and vibrant parish consisting of over 2000 families from many nationalities.
+We believe in Stewardship and renew our commitment every year in November as to our Time, Talent, and Treasure where not only do our parishioners commit their financial resources but also to serving the Lord through the over 50 ministries, committees, and groups at our parish.
 The diverse backgrounds and interests of our parishioners add to the need of these ministries and great work is done especially in helping the poor and needy of our community.
-From our Life Teen program to our Seniors Group and from all of our liturgical ministries to our St. Vincent de Paul Society and prayer groups, our parish looks to reach out to those in need and to help them in their times of concern.
+From our Youth programs to our Seniors Group and from all of our liturgical ministries to our St. Vincent de Paul Society and prayer groups, our parish looks to reach out to those in need and to help them in their times of concern.

 Our Lady Queen of the Apostles parish continues to grow and to be a special place in our community.
-Each year in November we hold our Annual Fall Festival which has become one of the major events in the Western Communities and offers a time for great fellowship and community.
+Each year in December we hold our Annual Christmas Festival and Village which has become one of the major events in the Western Communities and offers a time for great fellowship and community.